atlanhq/camelot/docs/user/advanced.rst

 .. csv-table::
   :file: ../_static/csv/table_areas.csv

-.. note:: Table areas accepts strings of the form x1,y1,x2,y2 where (x1, y1) -> left-top and (x2, y2) -> right-bottom in PDF coordinate space.
-In PDF coordinate space, the bottom left corner of the page has coordinates (0, 0).
+.. note:: ``table_areas`` accepts strings of the form x1,y1,x2,y2 where (x1, y1) -> top-left and (x2, y2) -> bottom-right in PDF coordinate space.
+In PDF coordinate space, the bottom-left corner of the page is the origin, with coordinates (0, 0).

 Specify table regions
 ---------------------